ennjin/wdio-visual-regression/README.md

 ```bash
 npm install --save-dev wdio-visual-regression
 ```
-2. Import `VisualRegression` class and add this one to service option in your webdriverio config file
+2. Import `VisualRegression` class and add it to service option in your webdriverio config file
 ```js
 const { VisualRegression } = require('wdio-visual-regression');